TheWayneSwart/Prevue/README.md

 ![Prevue Screenshot](https://i.imgur.com/XZW6Klt.jpeg)

+## 🚩Some Features
+- Desktop widget components.
+- Light and Dark mode.

 ### A Few Things to Note:
 - Prevue uses JavaScript instead of TypeScript.
 - It requires manual imports of components, views, and composables (no auto-imports).